Skip to content

 4. Add a <!-- more --> marker after the opening paragraph to set the excerpt boundary that appears on the blog index.

-5. Preview locally with mkdocs serve.
+5. Preview locally with task serve (or properdocs serve).
 The live-reload server handles watching for changes and refreshing the browser.

 7. Review the preview.
 The Cloudflare Pages preview shows exactly how the post will look in production (rendered Markdown, admonitions, diagrams, and all) before a single line merges to main.

 8. Merge the pull request.
-GitHub Actions picks up the merge to main, runs the build, and deploys to GitHub Pages within about 90 seconds.
+GitHub Actions picks up the merge to main, runs task install and task build, uploads .site, and deploy-pages publishes to GitHub Pages within about 90 seconds.
 The updated site is live at tenthirtyam.org shortly after the workflow completes.

 The configuration files shown throughout this post are the actual files running this site today.
-If you want to build something similar, the stack (MkDocs, MkDocs Material, GitHub Actions, GitHub Pages, and Cloudflare) is well-documented and straightforward to replicate.
+If you want to build something similar, the stack (ProperDocs, Materialx, GitHub Actions, GitHub Pages, and Cloudflare) is well-documented and straightforward to replicate.